Home » National Parks » How to Plan your Trek to Yellowstone and Grand Teton (7 Days)

 Soda Butte Creek-Yellowstone National Park

-Day 4 Trek in Yellowstone: Wildlife Encounters and Scenic Vistas – Crafting an Unforgettable Journey
+Day 4 Trek in Yellowstone: Lamar Valley Wildlife Encounters

 Start your day early and head to Lamar Valley, often referred to as the “Serengeti of North America.”
 This area is famous for its abundant wildlife, including bison herds, elk, pronghorn, wolves, bears, and various bird species.